Gary Neville: Media career

 Neville wrote a weekly full-page column in the Sports section of The Sunday Times of Malta, the widest circulating newspaper in the country, which is home to the oldest recognised Manchester United Supporters' Club.
 He joined Sky Sports at the start of the 2011–12 season, taking over as match analyst on Monday Night Football from Andy Gray alongside Jamie Redknapp.
 Neville had previously done some punditry work for ITV Sport during the 2002 World Cup, which he missed due to injury, and for Euro 2008, which England did not qualify for.
 In 2014, he began presenting Sky Sports' Monday Night Football with broadcaster Ed Chamberlin.
 Former England teammate and retired Liverpool defender Jamie Carragher joined a year later.
 Neville and Carragher have been praised for their analysis, with their former on-field rivalry adding to their personalities on-air.
 His commentary for a Fernando Torres goal for Chelsea against Barcelona in the 2011–12 UEFA Champions League semi-finals second leg garnered notoriety and was dubbed a "Goalgasm".
 On 8 August 2014, The Daily Telegraph announced that Neville would be joining their staff as a columnist.

 In taking his managerial job at Valencia in December 2015, Neville quit his position as a regular Sky Sports pundit after four years in the job.
 After being sacked from the club during the 2015–16 season after only four months, in 2016, Neville returned to his position as a pundit for Sky Sports for the 2016–17 season.
 Neville participated as a pundit in ITV's coverage of 2018 FIFA World Cup. and in the 2020 UEFA European Championship.
 In 2021, Neville started his own YouTube channel, named The Overlap, on which he interviews figures from the world of sport.
+In January 2026, it was announced that Global Media & Entertainment had acquired a majority stake in The Overlap, Neville remained involved in the business following the transaction, which established a partnership to expand The Overlap’s media operations across multiple sports formats.